calebyourison/simple_template_log_parser/README.md

 ```
 - 'search_string' will be text that was NOT enclosed in braces {}.
 The parsing function will first check if this text is present within the log line before attempting to check the template against it.
 - template_name is the user defined template
-- expected_values is the integer number of items enclosed with braces {}.
+- expected_values is the integer number of items enclosed within braces {}.
 - 'event_type' is an arbitrary name assigned to this type of occurrence

 #### Basic Usage Examples